gelsogrove/hiring-exercise/README.md

 9. Make the component a little nice showing off your mad CSS skills =)

-    - I used SASS with BEM, createing a responsive layout
+    - layout responsive, I used Sass and BEM

 Thank you
 Andrea